subvertnormality/mosaic/README.md

 #### Mods and software devices

-It is possible to use internal Norns sound sources and some devices that utilise Crow and it's related ecosystem by installing [n.b.](https://github.com/sixolet/nb/) mods.
+It is possible to use internal Norns sound sources, utilise Crow and it's i2c related ecosystem such as Just Friends and Ansible by installing [n.b.](https://github.com/sixolet/nb/) mods.
 These appear in _Mosaic_'s device list when the mod is installed and enabled in the Norns setting menu.
 The n.b. mod must be in the allow list before it can be used with _Mosaic_.
 The follow mods are currently supported:

 * [nb_ansible](https://github.com/sixolet/nb_ansible) - Ansible voices.
 * [emplaitress](https://github.com/sixolet/emplaitress) - Gives four MI Plaits to use in parallel.